Fiber photometry: Expression

+GCaMP

 GCaMP is a genetically encoded calcium indicator (GECI) that is commonly used in multiple imaging methods.
 GCaMP emits fluorescence when the indicator is bound to a calcium ion (Ca2+).
 This calcium signal is directly tied to neural response patterns, neurotransmitter release, and membrane excitability.
 The excitation wavelengths for GCaMP and its isosbestic signal are approximately 470 nm and 415 nm (blue), respectively.
 The goal is to photo-excite the maximum absorption and isosbestic points of the indicator.
 The isosbestic point of GCaMP is the calcium-independent signal, approximately 405-415 nm.
 This is determined based on GCaMP having two functional states, bound and unbound to calcium ions.
 These two states have unique protein excitation and emission spectra.
 The wavelength of excitation where these two protein states have the same absorbance is the isosbestic point and determines the baseline fluorescence.
 Motion and autofluorescence are reflected in this calcium-independent signal and can be subtracted or regressed to reveal the true change in cellular fluorescence during a behavioral task or experimental manipulation.

 The emission wavelength of GCaMP is approximately 525 nm (green), which can be analyzed and correlated across time during behavioral tasks.